Skip to content

 name="research-pipeline",

-output_executors=[final_writer], # only this executor's yields surface
+output_from=[final_writer], # only this executor's yields surface in get_outputs()

 )